MicrophoneBooster/Microphone-Boost-Software/README.md

 This is the tutorial for the successful installation of the MicBoost driver, and its proper use.

-> You have to install de Microphone Booster Driver first. 🎤
+> You have to install the Microphone Booster Driver first. 🎤

 > Then a cmd will appear in your screen for a little moment and all your programs will close and re-open. 🎤